PickingUpPieces/udperf-benchmark/README.md

 - `configure.py`: This script configures the host on which it is run.
 Currently, it performs quite specific tasks for our used benchmark setups and configurations e.g. sets IP addresses on interfaces, installs dependencies, disables hyperthreading etc. This script can be extended or modified to fit the needs of the user.

-### nPerf
+### udperf
-Since we want to evaluate multiple configurations of nPerf, we have divided the benchmarking into two scripts:
+Since we want to evaluate multiple configurations of udperf, we have divided the benchmarking into two scripts:
-- `nperf.py`: Manages the benchmarking of multiple configurations of nPerf.
+- `udperf.py`: Manages the benchmarking of multiple configurations of udperf.
-- `benchmark.py`: Executes a single declarative benchmark configuration with nPerf.
+- `benchmark.py`: Executes a single declarative benchmark configuration with udperf.

-In the `nperf.py` script, all configuration files which should be benchmarked are stored in the `BENCHMARK_CONFIGS` dictionary.
+In the `udperf.py` script, all configuration files which should be benchmarked are stored in the `BENCHMARK_CONFIGS` dictionary.
 The script replaces the ip addresses in the configuration files with the ip addresses of the nodes.
 Additionally, it sets a different MTU on the network interfaces of the nodes if the configuration file name includes the string `jumboframes`.
 Then it calls the `benchmark.py` script on the same server or on different nodes to run the actual benchmark.

-The `benchmark.py` script is the script which runs the nPerf benchmark on the nodes.
+The `benchmark.py` script is the script which runs the udperf benchmark on the nodes.
-It clones and builds a specific version of the nPerf repository, which can be specified in the script.
+It clones and builds a specific version of the udperf repository, which can be specified in the script.
-Then it parses the configuration file and starts the nPerf receiver and sender with the given configuration.
+Then it parses the configuration file and starts the udperf receiver and sender with the given configuration.
 If no sender configuration is given (`sender: {}`), the script uses a default configuration specified in the `DEFAULT_CONFIG_SENDER` dictionary.

 ```python